 As a pressure sore heals, it will slowly get smaller.
 Less fluid will drain from it and new healthy skin starts growing at the bottom of the sore.

 This new skin is light red or pink and looks lumpy and shiny.

 It is essential is that the sores do not become infected.

 For those who suffer less severe pressure sores, they can be successfully treated by trying to relieve the pressure on them using equipment like a pressure relieving overlay system mattress, cleaning the affected area regularly and applying an appropriate dressing.
 The wound should be kept clean and moist and the area around it clean and dry.

-In even more severe cases skin grafts, cosmetic surgery or maggot therapy may be necessary.
-Maggot therapy is a carefully controlled practice whereby a medical professional will try and use maggots to break down and ingest infected or necrotic tissue.
-As well as getting rid of the infected tissue the maggots also disinfect the wound by killing bacteria and can stimulate wound healing.
+In even more severe cases, skin grafts, cosmetic surgery or maggot therapy may be necessary.
+Maggot therapy is a carefully controlled practice whereby a medical professional will try to use maggots to break down and ingest infected or necrotic tissue.
+As well as getting rid of the infected tissue, the maggots also disinfect the wound by killing bacteria and can stimulate wound healing.

 If there is a failure to recognise and treat the most serious of pressure sores, the necrotic tissue can extend over a larger surface area, and can invade the bone.
 This in turn can lead to amputation of the affected area.

 The healing process can take a significant period of time, and often requires ongoing treatment by district nurses or tissue viability nurses, who specialise in treating ongoing sores.

 The healing process is complicated by the cause of the sore, a lack of mobility, and so a carefully planned care regime, which involves regular turning and repositioning, is crucial to aid recovery.

 If you or a family member or friend has suffered with a bed sore as a result of a medical professional failing to prevent a pressure sore developing, it may be possible to bring a claim.